-- 1 The remaining number of cards that must be played in the turn.
-This is tracked by each side moving their Cards to be Played marker one space left when a card is played (with some exceptions). - 2 If the Recruit action has been used for the turn.
-This is tracked by flipping the Recruitment Available marker to its Recruitment Used side after the action is taken (it flips back at the start of the next turn). - 3 Brigades Available for Recruitment box.
-This box repeats the Regional Control Map.
-Regional Brigades that are not On the map or Eliminated (i.e. available for Recruitment) are placed as a stack in the relevant Region space on the map in the box, ready to be Recruited (e.g. all available Midlands Brigades are placed in a stack on the Midlands space).
-The opposing player may not examine this stack. - 4 Available Generals and Reformed Brigades.
-This box contains any General that is available for Recruitment (ie. not On the map, Turn Record Track, in the Dispersed box, or removed from the game).
-It also may contain Reformed Brigades placed there from the Dispersed box in the Housekeeping Phase, prior to placement during the Recruitment Phase. - 5 Other Brigades and Units.
-This is used to hold non-Regional Brigades (e.g. Irish Brigades) and the Siege Train. - 6 Eliminated Brigades.
+1 The remaining number of cards that must be played in the Turn.
+This is tracked by each side moving their Cards to be Played marker one space left when a card is played (with some exceptions).

+2 If the Recruit action has been used for the Turn.
+This is tracked by flipping the Recruitment Available marker to its Recruitment Used side used after the action is taken (it flips back at the start of the next turn).

+3 Brigades Available for Recruitment box.
+Regional Brigades that are not on the map or Eliminated (i.e. available for Recruitment) are placed as a stack in the relevant Region space in the box, ready to be Recruited (e.g. all available Midlands Brigades are placed in a stack on the Midlands space).
+The opposing player may not examine this stack.

+4 Available Generals and Reformed Brigades.
+This box contains any General that is available for Recruitment (ie. not on the map, Turn Record Track, in the Dispersed box, or removed from the game).
+It also may contain Reformed Brigades placed there from the Dispersed box in the Housekeeping Phase, prior to placement during the Recruitment Phase.

+5 Other Brigades and Units.
+This is used to hold non-Regional Brigades (e.g. Irish Brigades) and the Siege Train.

+6 Eliminated Brigades.
 This holds Brigades that have been eliminated and are no longer available for Recruitment.

-A Brigade or General is also considered to be On the map if it is on the Command Card of a General or Local Notable.
+A Brigade or General is considered to be on the map if it is on the Command Card of a General or Local Notable.